 Most IV drug abusers have very little understanding of what else they are injecting into themselves besides their chosen drug.
 Bacteria, fungus, viral contaminants, chemicals and even heavy metals can and usually do enter the bloodstream each time a drug is injected.
 In addiction, many diseases are left unchecked.

 Opiate and Alcohol Drug Detox Centers San Diego Reports Hep C’s Close Connection Between addiction and HEP C. Their staff have spent a great deal of time educating the public on drug addiction.
 What many don’t realize is genetics plays a huge role in drug and alcohol addiction.
 Yes, genetics contributes to addiction more than many think.

 Sadly, genetics account for 50% of addiction with no other disease carrying a percentage even close to that.
 (ASAM 2011).
 A history of trauma and stress are other common risk factors.

 Addiction usually starts in adolescence.
 In a study published by Dr Ruth Potee, MD, a person trying an illicit substance under the age of 21 is 60 to 70% more likely to have a lifelong addiction.
 This is much more than a person who tries a substance over age 21, which carries a lifelong addiction risk of only 6 to 8 %.
 Clearly the adolescent brain, teen and young adult brain is still myelinating and modifying making it highly susceptible to drugs of abuse and concurrent addiction.

-Drug Abuse Carries Health Risks That Are As Harmful as the Drugs Themselves
+Drug Abuse Health Risks Are More Harmful Than the Drugs